PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

     ``ipEncryptKey`` optional key added to the options table.

   Send the content of this query to a remote logger via Protocol Buffer.
-  ``alterFunction`` is a callback, receiving a :class:`DNSQuestion` and a :class:`DNSDistProtoBufMessage`, that can be used to modify the Protocol Buffer content, for example for anonymization purposes
+  ``alterFunction`` is a callback, receiving a :class:`DNSQuestion` and a :class:`DNSDistProtoBufMessage`, that can be used to modify the Protocol Buffer content, for example for anonymization purposes.
+  Subsequent rules are processed after this action.

   :param string remoteLogger: The :func:`remoteLogger <newRemoteLogger>` object to write to
   :param string alterFunction: Name of a function to modify the contents of the logs before sending